Merlendo/pessi/README.md

 ## Dependencies

-- Python 3.x
+- Python 3.10 or higher
-- Pygame library
+- pygame==2.5.2

 ## How to Play

-1. Ensure you have at least Python 3.10 installed on your system.
+1. Ensure you have the dependencies installed on your system.
 2. Install the Pygame library by running: `pip install pygame`
 3. Download the game files, including images (pessi.ico, grass_50.jpg, pessi.png, and ball.png).
 4. Run the game script using: `python game.py`